Jubilee:

 With Amiri Baraka (Literary Conversations Series (Paper)) by

-Imamu Amiri Baraka in Books,
+Imamu Amiri Baraka (Books),

-Charlie Reilly in Books (Editor) (Paperback - May 1994)
+Charlie Reilly (Books) (Editor) (Paperback - May 1994)

 Editions: